ibm-cloud-docs/EventStreams/schema_registry.md

 Whenever you add a schema, and any subsequent versions of the same schema, {{site.data.keyword.messagehub}} can validate the format automatically and reject the schema if there are any issues.
 You can evolve your schemas over time to accommodate changing requirements.
 You simply create a new version of an existing schema, and the Schema Registry ensures that the new version is compatible with the existing version, meaning that producers and consumers using the existing version are not broken by the new version.

-Schemas are compared synatactically, meaning that other then minor textual formatting differences, schemas will only be considered matching if they are textually the same, including all attribute ordering and descriptive fields.
+Schemas are compared syntactically, meaning that other then minor textual formatting differences, schemas are considered matching only if they are textually the same, including all attribute ordering and descriptive fields.

 ![Compatibility and versions diagram.](schema_registry4.svg "Diagram showing a representation of schema versions"){: caption="Compatibility and versions" caption-side="bottom"}